-BCCOHP is governed by a 12-member board made up of six oral health professional members and six public members.
+BCCOHP is governed by a 10-member board made up of five oral health professional members and five public members.

 The Board is responsible for ensuring that the organization’s mandate – regulation of oral health care in the public interest – is carried out effectively and efficiently on behalf of British Columbians.